Loading

 2. Cost and ROI

-• Traditional: Generally involves a high upfront cost.
-Printing thousands of flyers or booking a 30-second TV spot can cost a significant amount of money with no guarantee of return.
+• Traditional: The cost of traditional marketing is generally high upfront.
+Printing thousands of flyers or booking a 30-second TV spot can run into thousands of dollars with no guarantee of return.
+When comparing the cost of digital marketing vs traditional, the difference becomes immediately clear for businesses working with a limited budget.
 The cost of digital marketing vs. traditional can be a major factor for small businesses.

 3. Engagement and Interaction